Catskill909/wordpress-login/project-plan.md

-# WordPress Flutter App Project Plan
+# WordPress Flutter Integration App Project Plan

 > **IMPORTANT: NEVER PUSH TO GIT UNLESS EXPLICITLY REQUESTED BY THE USER**
 > **ALL CODE MUST BE THOROUGHLY TESTED BEFORE COMMITTING**

-This document outlines the complete project plan for the WordPress Flutter Authentication App, including completed tasks and next steps.
+This document outlines the complete project plan for the WordPress Flutter Integration App, including completed tasks and next steps.

 ## Project Overview

-A Flutter mobile application that integrates with WordPress authentication, allowing users to log in, register, and reset passwords directly within the app.
+A Flutter mobile application that integrates with WordPress APIs, allowing users to log in, register, reset passwords, and interact with WordPress content directly within the app.
+The app serves as a proof of concept for leveraging WordPress as a backend while providing a seamless native mobile experience.

 ## Completed Tasks